rreddyt/ge-samples-poc/product-media-agent/README.md

 # product-media-agent — Product Lifestyle Media Generation Agent

-This project implements a collaborative marketing AI agent using the **Agent Development Kit (ADK)**.
-The agent processes retail product details inside Google BigQuery and produces high-end marketing lifestyle images (using `gemini-3.1-flash-image`) and high-definition lifestyle videos (using `veo-3.1-fast-generate-001`) stored in Google Cloud Storage (GCS).
+This project implements a collaborative marketing AI agent using the [**Agent Development Kit (ADK)**](https://adk.dev).
+The agent processes retail product details from a catalog inside Google BigQuery and produces
+* high-end marketing lifestyle images (using `gemini-3.1-flash-image`)
+* high-definition lifestyle videos (using `veo-3.1-fast-generate-001`)
+The generated media is then stored in Google Cloud Storage (GCS).

 ---